Muralha

-Luiz Philipe Lima de Oliveira (born January 21, 1993, in Rio de Janeiro), known as Muralha or Luiz Philipe Muralha, is a Brazilian football who plays as a centre midfielder for Saudi club Abha.
+Luiz Philipe Lima de Oliveira (born January 21, 1993, in Rio de Janeiro), known as Muralha or Luiz Philipe Muralha, is a Brazilian football who plays as a centre midfielder for Saudi First Division club Al Wehda.

 Career

 On 26 July 2021, Muralha joined Saudi FDL club Al-Qadsiah.

 On 7 August 2022, Muralha joined Al-Riyadh.
 He helped the club earn promotion to the Pro League in his only season at the club.

 On 24 May 2023, Muralha joined Al-Arabi.

 On 14 August 2025, Muralha joined Abha on a free transfer.